janparttimaa/apple-devices/README.md

 Before you deploy this PowerShell-script, you need to do some preparations.

 ### Get the offline media of the "Apple Devices" -application from Microsoft Store
+> [!NOTE]
+> Make sure that you have adblocker turned on from your web browser.
+This is because site that we are using, shows very suspicious ads.
+>

 1. Copy this address: https://apps.microsoft.com/detail/9np83lwlpz9k?hl=en-us&gl=FI
 2. Open [this site](https://store.rg-adguard.net/).
 Paste the address to this site and search in RP mode.